 What Really Burns Out Employees

-A clue is the downtime in employee #2’s story – there isn’t any.
-While our developer may work a lot of hours, she also ends every day with unfettered work-free time during which she can recharge.
+A big problem is the downtime – there isn’t any.
+Back pre-pandemic, the simple act of leaving the office made it least possible (if not necessarily probable) to end a workday with unfettered work-free time to recharge.
+These days, the office is everywhere.
 And that, it turns out, is the secret to avoiding burnout.
 It’s not working too much that pushes us over the brink.
 It’s never being allowed to not work that does us in.

 The High Cost of Being Tethered